Martin leads Arizona State to 72-64 win over Arizona

 Martin and Luguentz Dort carried the load.

-Martin added seven assists after having a career-high 31 points and eight assists the first game against Arizona.
-Dort finished with 15 points, helping Arizona State end an eight-game losing streak at Arizona’s McKale Center.
+Dort was the spark early and fought through foul trouble of his own to finish with 15 points, helping the Sun Devils all but lock down an NCAA Tournament berth for the second straight season.

+“It was a big win, for the program, for coach Hurley, for all of us,” said Arizona State’s Kimani Lawrence, who had 10 points.

-Arizona (17-14, 8-10) kept up with the Sun Devils well into the second half, but also was plagued with foul trouble to lose for the ninth time in 11 games.
+Arizona (17-14, 8-10) kept up with the Sun Devils well into the second half despite fighting its own foul trouble.
+The Wildcats finally succumbed in the final five minutes after Justin Coleman and Brandon Williams, their top two ball-handlers fouled out.

 The Sun Devils boosted their NCAA Tournament chances last Sunday, winning at Oregon State to earn the No. 2 seed in next week’s Pac-12 Tournament.